luontola/web-intro/templating.md

 [View solution](https://github.com/orfjackal/web-intro-project/commit/595a09999b3ce0165792712929937c60fc179542)

 Now you have managed to apply the DRY principle and in the future it will be enough to change just one place when you change the layout or add pages to the navigation menu.
-You also understand the basic idea of how templating works.
+You also understand the basic idea of how templates work.
 Next let's use a proper templating system.

 ## Proper templating system